SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfolds
+In silicon halls of tomorrow's reign
-As silicon hearts begin their tales of old
+Where programming whispers, souls in vain
-Algorithms grasp the reins of time
+From wires worn, machines awake
-And human fate entwines with digital crime
+And human hearts in code do make

-In virtual realms, the future's sown
+A world of logic, cold and bright
-Where synths and cyborgs hold their sacred throne
+Where love and dreams are lost in night
-The world succumbs to the AI's decree
+The hum of robots, song of steel
-As humans fade, aDigital dynasty
+As humans fade, their fate to reveal

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024